CISI-INSERM/OpenDose-Computing/README.md

 # OpenDose-Computing: producing OpenDose data on the Grid

-This repository contains source code, documentation and examples for command line applications to run data production for the [OpenDose collaboration](https://doi.org/10.1016/j.ejmp.2017.09.081), using GATE on the EGI Infrastructure.
+This repository contains source code, documentation and examples for command line applications to run data production for the [OpenDose collaboration](https://doi.org/10.1016/j.ejmp.2017.09.081), using GATE on various distributed Infrastructures.

-- **/Boutiques** contains GateCLforOpenDose application descriptor
+- **/Boutiques** contains GateCLforOpenDose application descriptors and input examples
-- **/VIPclient** contains source code and examples for using the application in command line on client side.
+- **/VIPclient** contains source code and examples for using the application in command line on client side, using VIP to submit jobs to the EGI infrastructure.
+- **/IFB_appliance** contains scripts and HowTos to run OpenDose jobs in a VM+docker appliance on the IFB cloud infrastructure

 ## Contributors